Student and faculty interest in the Davidson Research Initiative (DRI) has grown enormously since the program's

 Under current policies, DRI Summer Research Fellows can propose to work 10 weeks on campus, or five weeks on-campus with a faculty mentor and spend up to five weeks off-campus OR the student could work up to 10 weeks off campus, if the faculty mentor is also off campus, for at least five of the 10 weeks.

 First-years, sophomores and juniors are eligible to apply for 20 DRI Summer Research Fellowships in any discipline ($480/week, plus housing and travel/supply funds).
 The following designated fellowships will be available through the DRI thanks to the generosity of Davidson donors, Larry Mimms '76 and Carole and Marcus Weinstein:

 Deadline for applications for DRI Summer Research Fellowship proposals is Friday, Jan.
 19, 2018, at 5 p.m.
 Proposal narrative components would include an introduction, justification (literature or previous work), methods, preparation, dissemination, and interview or surveys (if applicable).
 The student, in consultation with his or her faculty mentor, will submit a research proposal and other application materials.
 Contact Nicole Snyder at email@example.com for more information.

 If your undergraduate research project is accepted and if you indicated on the DRI application that your project required technology resources, you will need to request a consultation regarding technology needs during the spring semester.
-Please email the ITS Helpdesk at email@example.com or call 704-894-2900 to set up an appointment.
+Please email the ITS Support Center at firstname.lastname@example.org or call 704-894-2900 to set up an appointment.